Subscribe to get access

-As a result of this proposal approval, the 2015 International Energy Conservation Code (IECC) includes new language that provides unambiguous direction on how the energy code provisions apply to roof repair, roof recover and roof replacement.
+As a result of this proposal approval, the 2015 International Energy Conservation Code (IECC) also includes new language.
+All that provides unambiguous direction.
+Especially on how the energy code provisions apply to roof repair.
+Also and in addition to roof recover and roof replacement.

-Moving forward the IECC will use the same definitions found in the International Building code:
+Moving forward the IECC will use the same definitions.
+All found in the International Building code:

-Roof Recover.
-The process of installing an additional roof covering over a prepared existing roof covering without removing the existing roof covering.
+So the process of installing an additional roof covering.
+Especially over a prepared existing roof covering.
+I don’t like that idea.
+Because that’s also without removing the existing roof covering.

-Roof Replacement.
-The process of removing the existing roof covering, repairing any damaged substrate and installing a new roof covering.
+The process of removing the existing roof covering.
+Now I like that because it’s also repairing any damaged substrate.
+Finally and installing a new roof covering.

-Roof Repair.
-Reconstruction or renewal of any part of an existing roof for the purposes of its maintenance.
+Reconstruction or renewal of any part of an existing roof.
+All most importantly for the purposes of its maintenance.

-The clarification to the 2015 IECC makes the code easier to interpret and enforce.
-Along the way, it will help ensure the opportunity to save energy when replacing roofs.
+The clarification to the 2015 IECC also makes the code easier.
+All to interpret and also enforce.
+Along the way, it also will help ensure the opportunity to save energy.
+All most importantly and when replacing roofs.

-Another benefit of this update is that the exemption for roof repair is now clearly defined, making it easier for building owners and roofing contractors to perform routine maintenance without triggering energy efficiency upgrades, which would add costs.
+In conclusion and another benefit of this update is that the exemption for roof repair.
+For it is now clearly defined.
+Thereby making it easier for building owners and roofing contractors.
+All to perform routine maintenance.
+Especially without triggering energy efficiency upgrades.
+Finally and which would add costs.